 Program-Related Investments ("PRIs") is funding which specifically furthers the Foundation's charitable purpose.
 In October 2022, the Foundation extended a five-year interest free PRI loan of \$500,000.
-Monitoring is performed annually to determine if an allowance is necessary regarding collectability.
-The Foundation deemed no allowance was necessary for the year December 31, 2022.
-As of December 31, 2022, the Foundation does not have any impaired loans.
+Monitoring is performed annually and the loan is deemed collectable without impairment as of December 31, 2023.
+In 2023, the Foundation adopted the Financial Accounting Standards Board's new credit loss accounting standard ("ASC 326") which was applied to the PRI portfolio.
+A current expected credit loss of \$15,000 or 3% of the outstanding loan amount was estimated as of December 31, 2023.